multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-cookbook-v13.md

 When creating transactions using `SmartContractTransactionsFactory`, even if the ABI is available and provided, you can still use `TypedValue` objects as arguments for deployments and interactions.

-Even further, you can use mix `TypedValue` objects with plain JavaScript values and objects.
+Even further, you can use a mix of `TypedValue` objects and plain JavaScript values and objects.
 For example:

 ```
 let args = [new U32Value(42), "hello", { foo: "bar" }, new TokenIdentifierValue("TEST-abcdef")];